-We estimate that we will receive net proceeds from this offering of approximately \$128.6 million or approximately \$138.9 million if the underwriters exercise their option to purchase additional ADSs in full, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
-These estimates are based upon an assumed public offering price of \$15.45 per ADS, the closing price of our shares on AIM on January 25, 2008 and adjusted to account for the ratio of two shares per ADS.
+We estimate that we will receive net proceeds from this offering of approximately \$ million or approximately \$ million if the underwriters exercise their option to purchase additional ADSs in full, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
+These estimates are based upon an assumed public offering price of \$ per ADS, the closing price of our shares on AIM on , 2008 and adjusted to account for the ratio of shares per ADS.
 We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.
-A \$1.00 increase (decrease) in the assumed public offering price of \$15.45 per ADS would increase (decrease) the net proceeds of this offering by \$8.6 million, assuming the sale of 9,212,500 ADSs at \$16.45 or \$14.45 per ADS, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
-We intend to use the net proceeds we receive from this offering for the following purposes:
+A \$1.00 increase (decrease) in the assumed public offering price of \$ per ADS would increase (decrease) the net proceeds of this offering by \$ million, assuming the ADSs at \$ per ADS, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
+We sale of intend to use the net proceeds we receive from this offering for the following purposes: